 |PHONE: (423) 439-5727||EMAIL: email@example.com|

-Xan Barksdale enters his third season as assistant coach of the ETSU baseball program.
-Barksdale will work with the catchers, hitters and will have other administrative responsibilities.
+Xan Barksdale enters his fourth season as assistant coach of the ETSU baseball program.
+Barksdale works with the catchers, hitters and will have other administrative responsibilities.

 Barksdale joined the Buccaneer program after spending five seasons as an assistant coach at the University of Louisville.
 While at Louisville, Barksdale worked with the Cardinal catchers and assisted with the hitters as well as performing other administrative duties.
 He arrived at Louisville after playing three seasons in the Atlanta Braves system.